davidolivefarga/advent-of-code-2022/day9/README.md

 There's a rope with two knots, called `head` and `tail`.
 Since `head` and `tail` are connected by the rope, `head` and `tail` will always be touching (diagonally, adjacent and even overlapping count as touching).
 If, after moving `head`, `head` and `tail` are not touching:

--   If `head` is ever two steps directly up, down, left, or right from `tail`, then `tail` must also move one step in that direction.
+-   If `head` is two steps directly up, down, left, or right from `tail`, then `tail` must also move one step in that direction.
 -   If `head` and `tail` aren't in the same row or column, then `tail` must move diagonally in the direction that keep it close to `head`.

 Find all the positions visited by `tail` after applying all the movements specified in the instructions.